Teaching the Whole Child through Place-based Ecology Education

 “This project has reinforced for me the idea that nature provides,” says Mr. Hart.
 For example, when building shelters, we noticed that children that need to get some energy out would find big sticks and rocks to lug around and construct their shelters.
 Children who needed some contemplative time would build structures with leaves and ferns.”

-When asked what advice they have for other teachers considering similar teaching efforts, these Charlestown educators had the following tips:
+Advice for Others When asked what advice they have for other teachers considering similar teaching efforts, these Charlestown educators had the following tips: